Live at the Apollo (1963 album)

 Live at the Apollo is the first live album by James Brown and the Famous Flames, recorded at the Apollo Theater in Harlem in October 1962 and released in May 1963 by King Records.
-Capturing Brown's popular stage show for the first time on record, the album was a major commercial and critical success and cemented his status as a leading R&B star.
+Capturing Brown's popular stage show for the first time on record, the album was a major commercial success, was critically acclaimed, and cemented his status as a leading R&B star.
+It is also widely famous for its incredibly loud, piercing crowd noise and intense audience reactions, especially during the slower ballad medleys.

 The album is included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 In 2000 it was voted number 248 in Colin Larkin's All Time Top 1000 Albums.
 In 2003, the album was ranked number 24 on Rolling Stone magazine's list of The 500 Greatest Albums of All Time, then was re-ranked at number 25 in 2012, and then re-ranked at number 65 in a 2020 reboot of the list.
 In 2004, it was one of 50 recordings chosen that year by the Library of Congress to be added to the National Recording Registry.
 In 1998, the album was inducted into the Grammy Hall of Fame.